Click here for an updated version of this post, titled ‘Northern Irish politics explained’.

-First things first: Ireland is a highly religious place.
+First things first: Ireland was a highly religious place.
 However, whilst Northern Ireland is mainly home to Protestants, the south is mainly home to Catholics.
 Following World War 1, when all of Ireland was part of the UK, there were calls to become an independent nation.
 As there were (and still) are more Catholics than Protestants, the Protestants in the north didn’t want to be ruled by a Catholic majority.
-As result, the nation was divided in 2 with the north remaining part of the UK and the south becoming the Republic of Ireland.
+As result, the nation was divided in two with the north remaining part of the UK and the south becoming the Republic of Ireland.

 However, it wasn’t all happy days.
 There have been decades of conflict and just as things have been starting to settle down, Brexit has thrown a spanner in the works.
 But let’s take a closer look at the 3 main parties of Northern Ireland.